dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 ### Boot Straight to macOS
 To boot straight to macOS without going through the OS picker, go to `Config.plist -> Misc -> Boot` and uncheck `Show Picker`.

-> To display the picker momentarily while it is disabled, hold `Esc` during boot.
+> To display the OS picker momentarily while it is disabled, hold `Esc` during boot.

 ## Additional Information
 ### Stock Samsung PM981 NVMe SSD